top of page

 • Choose a simple mantra: e.g., Sat Nam (“Truth is my identity”) or Wahe Guru (“Ecstatic wisdom”)

-• Set a timer for 3–11 minutes
+• Set a timer for 3–11 minutes and begin your mantra meditation practice.

 • Sit with a straight spine, close your eyes